Trends and climate

 Are companies required to report cybercrime threats, attacks and breaches publicly?

-No. However, the data controller must immediately inform the data subjects concerned in an appropriate manner when it becomes aware that data under its control has been systematically and seriously misused and such misuse can cause the data subjects to suffer damages.
+No. However, the data controller must immediately inform the data subjects concerned in an appropriate manner when it becomes aware that data under its control has been systematically and seriously misused and such misuse could cause the data subjects to suffer damages.

 Criminal sanctions and penalties